RichardRed0x/politeia-digest/issue-045.md

 Recap: *This proposal seeks retroactive funding for development of the [StakeShuffle Twitter Bot](https://twitter.com/StakeShuffle_) - a total of $2,240 for work completed so far (estimated to be around 280 hours).
 The proposal owner developed the bot after seeing requests from @thebochinchero and @checkmate for this kind of bot, it turned into a bigger job than they were expecting, and although they received some DCR tips initially these were deemed insufficient to support its continued development.
 If this proposal is approved, work will commence on Phase 2, incorporating a number of new metrics [suggested](https://proposals.decred.org/record/2895755/comments/4) by @checkmate, and a further proposal will then be submitted which requests reimbursement for this work.*

+Following the approval the author has requested [feedback](https://twitter.com/StakeShuffle_/status/1418895005050155011) on how new metrics and alerts should work.

 ## About this issue

 Snapshot of Politeia data for this issue is based on this [commit]({link}).

-Content for this edition was authored by {name} with fixes from {name}.
+Content for this edition was authored by {name} with fixes from @bee.

 Image credit: {name}